FarmDyn/documentation/docs/methodology/references.md

 G.L. & O. Oenema] (1997) Nitrous oxide emissions from dairy farming systems in the Netherlands. *Netherlands Journal of Agricultural Science* 45:347-360

+Stehfest, E. & Bouwman, L. (2006): "N 2 O and NO emission from agricultural fields and soils under natural vegetation: summarizing available measurement data and modeling of global annual emissions."
+Nutrient Cycling in Agroecosystems74.3: 207-228.

 Vermont, B. & S. DeCara (2010): How costly is mitigation of non-CO2 greenhouse gas emissions from agriculture?
 A meta-analysis.